rafaelpereirad/Data-Lakes-cloud-free-tier/README.md

 "The **Hadoop Distributed File System** (HDFS) is a distributed file system designed to run on commodity hardware.
 HDFS is highly fault-tolerant and is designed to be deployed on low-cost hardware.
 HDFS provides high throughput access to application data and is suitable for applications that have large data sets."

+"The **Apache Ambari** project is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.
+Ambari provides an intuitive, easy-to-use Hadoop management web UI backed by its RESTful APIs."

+"**Nifi** is an easy to use, powerful, and reliable system to process and distribute data"

 "**Apache Kafka** is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications."

 "**ZooKeeper** is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 All of these kinds of services are used in some form or another by distributed applications."